Skip to content

 • Infrequent dosing of 3-6 months

-• Increased lean mass and reduced fat mass
+• Increased lean mass and reduced fat mass as evidenced by our exploratory study

 • Subcutaneous self-administration